drakkan/sftpgo/README.md

 sftpgo -v
 SFTPGo version: 0.9.0-dev-90607d4-dirty-2019-08-08T19:28:36Z
 ```

-Alternately you can use distro packages:

-- Several Arch Linux packages are available on AUR:
-  - [sftpgo](https://aur.archlinux.org/packages/sftpgo/).
-This package follow stable releases.
-It requires `git`, `gcc` and `go` to build.
-  - [sftpgo-bin](https://aur.archlinux.org/packages/sftpgo-bin/).
-This package follow stable releases downloading the prebuilt linux binary from GitHub.
-It does not require `git`, `gcc` and `go` to build.
-  - [sftpgo-git](https://aur.archlinux.org/packages/sftpgo-git/).
-This package build and install the latest git master.
-It requires `git`, `gcc` and `go` to build.

 For Linux, a `systemd` sample [service](./init/sftpgo.service "systemd service") can be found inside the source tree.